 Application Process - Neurology Residency

-The University of Maryland Medical System is located in the downtown area of Baltimore and is readily accessible from the airport, interstate highways and Amtrak.
+The University of Maryland Medical Center is located in the downtown area of Baltimore and is readily accessible from the airport, interstate highways and Amtrak.
 A variety of hotels are located nearby.
 We will provide hotel information and area maps when we send interview confirmation letters, an agenda and other information.

 For your PGY-1 year

 Prior to beginning training in neurology, a PGY-1 year with at least eight months of internal medicine is required at an ACGME-accredited institution in the United States.

 The University of Maryland Internal Medicine Program provides excellent training through their Preliminary year program; more information about the curriculum can be found on the .
 There are also multiple other training programs in the Baltimore area and elsewhere that would fulfill this requirement.
 Applicants are encouraged to explore all PGY-1 options to determine what setting is best for their individual needs.

 If you would like to complete your Neurology and Preliminary Medicine training at Maryland, please submit 2 separate ERAS applications:

 - One to the University of Maryland Neurology Program

 - ACGME and ERAS Code 1802331046; NRMP Code 1252180A0

 - ACGME and ERAS Code 1402321160 (note that this code is shared by the multiple different University of Maryland Internal Medicine tracks)